coder-mike/microvium/doc/contribute.md

 ### Debug the Native VM

 The above process for debugging the bindings is a bit cumbersome and I try to avoid doing it where possible.
 For debugging the native VM itself, I run it directly in Visual Studio.

-There is a VS project under `./native-vm-vs-project` which imports a bytecode file and runs it.
-Just tweak `project.cpp` so it imports the bytecode file you care about.
+ - There is a VS project under `./native-vm-vs-project` which executes the end-to-end tests (just the native part).
+ - Set the variable `runOnlyTest` in `project.cpp` to control which test runs, or set to the empty string to run them all.
+ - This assumes that the bytecode has already been compiled, so it's only useful to debug here if you've already run the tests in VS code and seen that they're failing on the native side (by which time, the bytecode artifact is already emitted).

 ### Deployment